 All classes are taught in English.
-Applicants whose first language is not English must prove their proficiency in written and spoken English and be able to evidence that they will be able to participate in group discussions and in turn give their own presentations in English.
-The standard English Language requirement for entry to MA and BA courses is 6.5 overall, Foundation and Certificate 6.0-6.5 and all other courses 5.5 overall.
+Applicants whose first language is not English must prove their proficiency in written and spoken English and show that they will be able to participate in group discussions and give a presentation in English.
+The standard English language requirement for entry to MA and BA courses is 6.5 overall, Foundation and Certificate 6.0-6.5 and all other courses 5.5 overall.
 Other relevant exams and experiences in written and spoken English may also be taken into consideration, depending on which course you are applying for.
-For more information on IELTS click here.
+For more information on IELTSclick here.

 Before you come to the UK to study at the College, there are processes you will need to follow and specific information you will require.
 Our Essential Condé Nast Guide is full of information and advice about: